Tinnitus - Harvard Health

 Tinnitus

-Tinnitus, commonly called ringing in the ears, is the sensation of hearing a sound in the ears when no such sound exists.
-This sound, which comes from inside the head, typically is described as a ringing, but it also can take the form of an annoying hiss, whistle or buzz.
+Tinnitus is the sensation of hearing a sound in the ears when no such sound exists.
+Most people experience what they call ringing in the ears, but the sound can also take the form of an annoying hiss, whistle, or buzz.
 Tinnitus can be constant or can come and go.

 - earwax buildup